linkerd/website/linkerd.io/content/2.12/tasks/manually-rotating-control-plane-tls-credentials.md

 helm upgrade linkerd-control-plane --set-file identityTrustAnchorsPEM=./bundle.crt
 ```

-This will restart the proxies in the Linkerd control plane, and they will be
-reconfigured with the new trust anchor.

-Finally, you must restart the proxy for all injected workloads in your cluster.
+Once this is done, you'll need to restart your meshed workloads so that they use
-For example, doing that for the `emojivoto` namespace would look like:
+the new trust anchor.
+For example, doing that for the `emojivoto` namespace would
+look like:

 ```bash
 kubectl -n emojivoto rollout restart deploy